open-policy-agent/opa/site/examples/working-with-the-opa-repl/index.md

 ### 2. Create a data file and a policy module.

-Let's define a bit of JSON data that will be used in the example:
+Let's define a bit of JSON data that will be used in the tutorial:

 ```shell
 $ cat >data.json <<EOF